AI-Commandos/LLaMa2lang/README.md

 - [UnderstandLing/oasst1_pt_threads](https://huggingface.co/datasets/UnderstandLing/oasst1_pt_threads) The LLaMa2 chat prompts with history from threads in oasst1 for Portuguese.
 - [HeshamHaroon/oasst1-ar-threads](https://huggingface.co/datasets/HeshamHaroon/oasst1-ar-threads) The LLaMa2 chat prompts with history from threads in oasst1 for Arabic.
 - [UnderstandLing/oasst1_it_threads](https://huggingface.co/datasets/UnderstandLing/oasst1_it_threads) The LLaMa2 chat prompts with history from threads in oasst1 for Italian.
+- [UnderstandLing/oasst1_ru_threads](https://huggingface.co/datasets/UnderstandLing/oasst1_ru_threads) The LLaMa2 chat prompts with history from threads in oasst1 for Hindi.
+- [UnderstandLing/oasst1_hi_threads](https://huggingface.co/datasets/UnderstandLing/oasst1_hi_threads) The LLaMa2 chat prompts with history from threads in oasst1 for Russian.
+- [UnderstandLing/oasst1_zh_threads](https://huggingface.co/datasets/UnderstandLing/oasst1_zh_threads) The LLaMa2 chat prompts with history from threads in oasst1 for Chinese.

 ## Language-specific LLaMa2-7B chat model adapters